-with $n$ in principle being any integer $\le 4$.
-We choose $n=2$ for concreteness; however, the results are not expected to change significantly with other choices for $n$.
-The first two terms manifest a $U(1)$ symmetry, which is broken by the third term as necessary to generate the $\Phi$-$\Phi^{\dagger}$ asymmetry, which later transfers to the baryon asymmetry.
-We consider the general possibility that $\Phi$, as a light spectator field during inflation, starts with a very large (even Planckian) field displacement \cite{Starobinsky:1994bd, Cui:2023fbg, Hardwick:2017fjo, Markkanen:2018gcw, Markkanen:2019kpv}, e.g., simply by initial condition, or by quantum fluctuation in the inflationary de Sitter space.
-We have taken into account the isocurvature constraints from CMB data, which is relevant to light spectator fields in general, and found that they can be generally satisfied (see Section~\ref{supp:isoc} of the Supplemental Material for details).
-We denote the typical value at the end of inflation as $\Phi_{\rm {in}}$, the initial value for our calculations~\footnote{Other mechanisms can be invoked to drive the $\Phi$ field to large values during inflation, like a non-minimal coupling to gravity or a direct coupling to the inflaton.
-Our results for the GWs and baryon asymmetry do not depend on the origin of $\Phi_{\rm{in}}$.}.
-As long as the (radial) field is light, $H\gg H_{\rm {osc}}\simeq \sqrt{V_{,|\Phi|}/|\Phi|}$, where $H_{\rm{osc}}$ is the effective mass of $\Phi$~\cite{Cui:2023fbg}, it remains frozen \footnote{Since we consider small $U(1)$ symmetry-breaking terms, the angular field will always be light when the radial field is light.}.
-The initial phase angle of $\Phi$, $\theta=Arg(\Phi)$, is also set as $\theta_{\rm {in}}$ at the end of inflation in our observable patch of the universe.
-As the universe expands, the Hubble rate drops, and at $H\simeq H_{\rm {osc}}$ the field starts rolling.
+where $n \le 4$ is an integer.
+We choose $n=2$ for concreteness.
+Although other choices may lead to similar results, $n=2$ stands out as a simple and natural option ~\footnote{For example, with the alternative choice of $n = 4$, the generated asymmetry quickly freezes in at a large value, requiring a very small value of A to reproduce the observable baryon asymmetry\cite{Rubakov:2017xzr, Hertzberg:2013mba}.
+In contrast, with a quadratic symmetry-breaking term (n = 2), the oscillations of the $\Phi$-condensate around the origin continue to generate and cancel asymmetry over time, partially suppressing the initially large asymmetry~}.
+The first two terms manifest a $U(1)$ symmetry, which is broken by the third term as necessary to generate the $\Phi$-$\Phi^{\dagger}$ asymmetry, precursor to the baryon asymmetry.
+We consider the general possibility that $\Phi$, as a light spectator during inflation, starts with a large (even Planckian) field displacement \cite{Starobinsky:1994bd, Cui:2023fbg, Hardwick:2017fjo, Markkanen:2018gcw, Markkanen:2019kpv}, for instance, due to de Sitter fluctuations during inflation.
+We have verified that the isocurvature constraints from CMB data, which are relevant for any light spectator field, can be satisfied.
+We denote the typical value at the end of inflation as $\Phi_{\rm {in}}$, which is the initial value for our calculations~ \footnote{ Other mechanisms can drive the $\Phi$ field to large values during inflation, like a non-minimal coupling to gravity or a direct coupling to the inflaton.
+Our results for GWs and $n_b-n_{\bar b}$ do not depend on the origin of $\Phi_{\rm{in}}$. }.
+As long as the (radial) field is light, $H\gg H_{\rm {osc}}\simeq \sqrt{V_{,|\Phi|}/|\Phi|}$, where $H_{\rm{osc}}$ is the effective mass of $|\Phi|$~\cite{Cui:2023fbg}, it remains frozen \footnote{Since we consider small $U(1)$ symmetry-breaking terms, the angular field will always be light when the radial field is light.}.
+The initial phase of $\Phi$, $\theta=Arg(\Phi)$, is also set as $\theta_{\rm {in}}$ at the end of inflation in our observable patch of the Universe.
+As the Universe expands, the Hubble rate drops, and at $H\simeq H_{\rm {osc}}$ the field starts rolling.
 For our parameters, the rolling starts during the radiation-dominated (RD) era, well after the end of inflation.